Live Caption on Google's Android Q is a Killer App

 Live Caption converts speech to text in real-time.
 Utilizing breakthroughs in machine learning, it provides immediate transcriptions of YouTube videos, podcasts, video chats, Skype calls, and audio and video recordings created by the user.
 All processing takes place on the user’s Android phone.

 Live Caption works in the background without interrupting other apps.
 And because it doesn't need to send data to the cloud for processing, it eliminates delays from sometimes spotty wireless connections.

 For regular phone calls, there is also a new Live Relay feature.
 It’s a lifesaver for people who are deaf or have severe hearing loss, and for those who have trouble being understood on the phone.

 Live Relay allows the phone to listen and speak for users while they type.
 Because the responses are instant and provide real-time writing suggestions, users can type fast enough to conduct a normal phone call.

 Google’s Live Relay converts typing to speech and speech to text to enable phone calls without talking or listening.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Live Transcribe: technology for multiple applications

 Live Caption and Live Relay are practical applications that utilize the Live Transcribe technology Google announced in February.
 A team led by Dimitri Kanevsky, a deaf Google researcher, collaborated with deaf students and faculty at Gaulladet University to develop the new real-time voice-to-text transcription technology.

 Live Transcribe is an artificial-intelligence-based technology that uses machine learning to constantly improve speech to text conversion.
 It's being integrated into apps for personal computers and mobile phones and supports external microphones in wired headsets, Bluetooth headsets, and USB mics.